ucb-rit/savio-training-intro-fall-2021/intro.md

      - Low-priority queue
      - HTC jobs
      - Monitoring jobs and cluster status
- - Basic use of standard software: Python and R
+ - Basic use of standard software: Python
      - Jupyter notebooks using OOD
      - Parallelization in Python with ipyparallel
-     - Parallelization in R with foreach
      - Dask for parallelization in Python
  - More information
      - How to get additional help